Bible Search provided by bible.crosswalk.com, which is not affiliated with this site.

 Gary Hunt's Bible Search Page is an extensive and interesting site.

-Traces of the Kingdom is a fascinating site put together by Keith Sisman.
+Traces of the Kingdom is a fascinating site put together by the late Keith Sisman.
 In it, he details his research into the history of the churches of Christ in Great Britain and Europe prior to the American "Restoration Movement".
-If the above link doesn't work well for you, try this one.

 The In Search of Truth site looks interesting as well.